 Big Lipped Alligator Moment: One Alliance quest in the Blade's Edge Mountains has you transform nether drake hatchlings with a device you got from one of the gnomes at Toshley's Station.
 Occasionally you'll end up turning the hatchling into a mature black dragon named Nihil the Banished, who will chide you for releasing him from his imprisonment and you can then turn him back into a hatchling, causing him to let out a Big "NO!".

 Almost any Horde vs Alliance debate; most notably, currently it's the ownership of Lordaeron.

 Mists of Pandaria caused this too, especially given the new setting, playable race, focus, and handling of the faction war.

 Also, PvE vs. PvP.
 Players will pull up unoriginal insults akin to Fantastic Racism without the "race".

 At times it seems like every plot development and many gameplay changes will cause one.

-Warlords of Draenor has many disliking that it's a time travel expansion that doesn't move the main plots forward enough, that Garrosh is a major bad guy again when the last raid before the expansion was about defeating him, and that it's yet another expansion focusing on the Horde and its lore, while others are happy about returning to Draenor, seeing many famous lore characters, being able to build Garrisons, and that Blizzard finally remembers the draenei.
+Warlords of Draenor has many disliking that it's a time travel expansion that doesn't move the main plots forward enough, that Garrosh is a major bad guy again when the last raid before the expansion was about defeating him.
+Another is that right after MOP's handling of the orcs(which many players disliked), it's yet another expansion focusing on the orcs being evil with seemingly little positive representation, and again killing Horde characters.
+Others are happy about returning to Draenor, seeing many famous lore characters, being able to build Garrisons, and that Blizzard finally remembers the draenei.

 Crack is Cheaper: A widely spread opinion, given how much time players spend into the game.